-Preapplications will be reviewed for responsiveness of the proposed work to the research topics identified in this FOA.
-DOE will send a response by email to each applicant encouraging or discouraging the submission of a formal application by Thursday, October 4, 2012.
-Applicants who have not received a response regarding the status of their preapplication by this date are responsible for contacting the program to confirm this status.
-Only those applicants that receive notification from DOE encouraging a formal application may submit full applications.
-No other formal applications will be considered.
+Pre-applications will be reviewed for responsiveness of the proposed work to the research topics identified in this FOA.
+DOE will send a response by email to each applicant encouraging or discouraging the submission of a full application by October 3, 2013.
+Applicants who have not received a response regarding the status of their pre-application by this date are responsible for contacting the program to confirm this status.
+Only those applicants that receive notification from DOE encouraging a full application may submit full applications.
+No other full applications will be considered.

-The preapplication attachment should include, at the top of the first page, the following information:
+The pre-application attachment should include, at the top of the first page, the following information:

-Title of Preapplication

-Principal Investigator Name, Job Title

-Institution

-PI Phone Number, PI Email Address

-Year Doctorate Awarded: XXXX

-Funding Opportunity Announcement Number: DE-FOA-0000751
+Title of Pre-application Principal Investigator Name, Job Title Institution PI Phone Number, PI Email Address Year Doctorate Awarded: XXXX Number of Times Previously Applied: Funding Opportunity Announcement Number: DE-FOA-0000958